The Freedom Investment Group’s Frequently Asked Questions

 We offer the full price up front, but with a delay in closing to put all the pieces in place.

-Question-Why would an Attorney advise us against selling our property through a lease purchase term or Owner Financing?
+Why would an Attorney advise us against selling our property through a Lease Purchase Term or Owner Financing?

 Attorney’s are paid to find something wrong with a contract you want them to review.
 They do this to justify their worth.
 At the end of the day we always like to challenge them with their concerns or reasons behind their advisement not to move forward.

 If they can provide a better way to sell for more money and less risk by all means go with that option, but we have never had an Attorney give us a better option.

 Have more Questions?
 Feel free to Contact Us